SEMINOLE INDIAN SCOUTS CEMETERY ASSOCIATION

 • Descendant Youth Member: $12.00

-No member of SISCA shall be allowed to represent, fundraise, or sponsor events on behalf of SISCA without prior written authorization from the Officers and the Board of Directors.
+• No member may represent, sponsor, or fundraise on behalf of SISCA without prior written approval from the Board.

 Board Meetings